Student Learning Survey for Grades 4, 7, 10 and 12

 To access the survey:

-- Students and staff must obtain a login number from their school to access the appropriate survey
+- Staff must obtain a login number from their school to access the appropriate survey

 - Parents can access the survey:

 - With a login number which can be provided to the school by AWIS that will automatically populate the district and school, and then parents will select the language they wish to complete the survey in.

 - Without a login number; parents will need to select their district and school from drop-down lists and select the language they wish to complete the survey in.

 Minimum computer requirements to take the survey:

 - Access to the Internet with basic bandwidth (56K bandwidth)

 - A web browser (Internet Explorer, Netscape, Firefox, or Safari)

 - Basic memory (a minimum of 32MB RAM – 64MB is recommended)

 The survey covers a range of topics, providing a comprehensive picture of the educational experience in B.C. public schools.
 Questions were developed with input from partner groups, teachers and experts in educational measurement and special education.